What are the Biosafety Concerns with Infectious Disease?

-We can study them to understand how they work, how to prevent them, and how to treat them.
-Since this research is typically done in a laboratory setting with potentially infectious disease components though, there are a number of biosafety concerns to be addressed.
+We can study them to understand how they work, how to prevent them, and how to treat them with the help of a flow cytometer.
+Since this research is typically done in a laboratory setting with potentially infectious disease components, there are a number of biosafety concerns to be addressed, including occupational exposure.

-So, what might we study and what concerns might arise?
+So, what might we study, and what concerns might arise within the laboratory?

 Studying an Infectious Disease in the Lab

 Imagine studying Mycobacterium tuberculosis—the bacteria responsible for tuberculosis—in your laboratory practice.
 Tuberculosis (TB) is highly contagious and can be transferred through airborne particles.
 Thus, you’d need safety precautions to contain the TB cells in a way that prevents them from mixing with your oxygen supply.
 You’d also need a backup precaution – a personal air supply – in case that containment is faulty.